rlamacraft/ArtisanalObjectCode/README.md

 A simple virtual machine, and some hand-crafted object code

 ## What does it do?
-When run by the virtual machine, the object code reads a 16-bit hexadecimal number and shifts it 8 bits to the left
+When run by the virtual machine, the object code reads two 16-bit hexadecimal numbers and sums them

 ## Files